-You can view information about the modem router, its broadband modem, and ports, and the status of the Internet connection and WiFi network.
+You can view information about the modem router and its ports and the status of the Internet connection and WiFi network.
 In addition, you can view traffic statistics for the various ports.

 View Information About the Modem Router and the Internet, Modem, and WiFi Settings